Louisiana Christian University: Law school in Shreveport

 In 2007, Louisiana College announced plans for a law school named for Judge Paul Pressler, a leading figure in the Southern Baptist Convention, which would open in 2009.
 In 2010, the college announced that the law school would be located in Shreveport, and Mike Johnson would be its inaugural dean.
 In 2011, the college purchased the former Joe D. Waggoner Federal Building for the law school, but the building required extensive renovation, including asbestos removal.
 Johnson resigned as dean in 2012, and in 2013, the Waggoner building was sold to the state.
 The proposed school was unable to meet its fundraising goals or receive accreditation to award law degrees, and never opened.

-In May 2022, Guidepost Solutions released an independent report stating that the law school's namesake was the defendant in a civil lawsuit alleging that he repeatedly abused the plaintiff, beginning when the plaintiff was 14.
+In May 2022, Guidepost Solutions released an independent report stating that the law school's namesake was the defendant in a civil lawsuit alleging that he repeatedly sexually abused the plaintiff, beginning when the plaintiff was 14.
 Two other men have submitted affidavits accusing Pressler of sexual misconduct.

 Student life

 Louisiana Christian University has several treasured traditions carried out by its students.
 While LCU lacks many student organizations, traditions are handed down mostly through word of mouth.
 One of the first traditions learned about at LCU is the marriage swing located in front of Cottingham Hall.
 Legend holds that if a couple sits on the swing simultaneously, they are destined to be married.
-This, of course, leads to apprehension to sit on the swing, although many take their chances.
+This leads to apprehension to sit on the swing, although many take their chances.
 Several have even proposed at the marriage swing.
-However, unknown to most LCU students, the original marriage swing was broken in the spring semester of the 2010–2011 school year and replaced by a replica.
-Even had this tragedy not occurred, the purported mystical effects of the marriage swing would have been rendered null in the spring of 2015 when the student government paid to have every swing on campus replaced.
+However, the original marriage swing was broken in the spring semester of the 2010–2011 school year and replaced by a replica.
+Even had this not occurred, the purported mystical effects of the marriage swing would have been rendered null in the spring of 2015 when the student government paid to have every swing on campus replaced.
 Another tradition once held was the annual rolling of Cottingham Forest during Mom's Weekend.
 Every year, LCU held a Mom's Weekend event when girls and their moms would share time on campus.
 On the first night of this weekend, the male students of LCU would collect toilet paper and use it to TP the trees immediately in front of Cottingham Hall.
 In the morning, the girls would awake to a white wintery wonderland.
-The practice ceased shortly after current LCU president Rick Brewer took leadership of the school, lending credence to rumors that he disapproves of this much-beloved tradition.
+The practice ceased shortly after current LCU president Rick Brewer took leadership of the school.